All You Need to Know About Identifying and Treating Sensitive Skin

 Environmental Sensitivity

 The barrier is structurally adequate but reactive to environmental stressors — UV radiation, pollution, temperature extremes, wind, humidity changes.
 Often appears seasonally or in specific environments.
-Protective and antioxidant-rich formulations are the primary treatment tool.
+Protective and antioxidant-rich formulations are the primary tool.

 Reactive Skin